pwalkr/ansible-rsync_server/README.md

 An ssh key will be created and installed at `~/.ssh/{{ client_name }}` on the client, and the public key will be installed to the server's `authorized_keys` with `command=` restriction.

+### Initial Sync

+Include `sync.yml` for each folder the client backs up to run an initial sync for provisioning new systems.
+The tasks will only sync if the destination is empty or does not exist.

+    - include_role:
+        name: rsync_server
+        tasks_from: sync.yml
+      vars:
+        src: /          # Path on server, relative to root of client's folder
+        dest: /opt/app  # Path on client